Outdoor Research Hemispheres II Review

 What Other Ski Jackets Should You Consider?

 If you are in the market for a lightweight hard shell for backcountry skiing, we highly recommend the Arc'teryx Rush.
 It's slightly heavier and more expensive, but it offers the utmost weather protection and style, and feels great to wear while skiing.
-We also like the super light Mammut Aenergy Air, especially for milder weather and ski mountaineering days where every ounce counts.
 If you are looking for a more resort-specific shell, the Arc'teryx Sabre Jacket is our favorite inbounds hardshell, and the REI Co-op First Chair GTX is a bargain for the same use.